imxande/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- DOM stands for document object manipulation and allows us to manipulate elements from our html file using javascript.

 2. What is an event?

+- Events are functionality that happen to the html elements; thus, allowing javascript to react accordingly.

 3. What is an event listener?

+- An event listener in our case is that javasccript code waiting to react and fire up once the specified event occurs.

 4. Why would we convert a NodeList into an Array?

+- In my own expirience, I prefer solving problems using array instead of objects unless I need the other way around.
+Also, on a proffesional
+  level, we know that a NodeList is not an Array thus if we want to used the hangful of methods arrays provide then we need to convert the nodelist into an array.

 5. What is a component?

+- A component is that piece of re-usable code (logic, behavior) that allow us to focus on user interface concepts.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product